baguette/baguette.github.com/_posts/2011-01-14-changing-jedit-eol-markers.markdown

 is particularly handy, since changing the period to another character only requires changing the one literal in the constant pool.

-First, I unzipped the jedit.jar file into a directory called jedit.
+First, I unzipped the `jedit.jar` from my jEdit installation into a directory.
 I then navigated to `org/gjt/sp/jedit/textarea` and opened the file `TextAreaPainter$PaintText.class` with a hex editor.
 Since most hex editors (including mine) display non-printing bytes as periods, it seems like locating the string in the constant pool was like finding a particular piece of